huggingface/blog/snorkel-case-study.md

 ## Conclusion

 Together, Snorkel and Hugging Face make it easier than ever for large companies, government agencies, and AI innovators to get value from foundation models.
 The ability to use Hugging Face’s comprehensive hub of foundation models means that users can pick the models that best align with their business needs without having to invest in the resources required to train them.
 This integration is a significant step forward in making foundation models more accessible to enterprises around the world.

-_This article was originally published on April 6, 2023 [in Snorkel's blog](https://snorkel.ai/snorkel-hugging-face-unlock-foundation-models-for-enterprise/)._